João Melo, CEO/CFO of Open Grow tells us about urban farming and the impact of Covid-19.

 Can’t say the same for my business partner that had a few cases on his family, but everyone is recovered now.

-Tell us about you, your career, how you founded Open Grow, and had the idea to create GroLab?
+Tell us about you, your career, how you founded Open Grow and had the idea to create GroLab?

 João Melo: I was taking a degree in electronics and had a small passion for growing plants.
-From the start, I saw that the two disciplines could marry nicely, and soon I started to create control systems to help me taking care of my plants.
+From the start, I saw that the two disciplines could marry nicely, and soon I started to create control systems to help me take care of my plants.

 I kept doing a few gadgets over time and, when I was ending the electronics degree, I had the opportunity to present my own project.
 No need to say that I went for a control system for a hydroponic system.
 This project granted my degree and opened the doors to my professional life.

 Before founding Open Grow, I started working on domotics and lightning projects, later developing machines for production lines, and in my last job, I was a hardware developer for an energy metering company.
-During these times, I kept using my free time to improve the big and messy hydroponic control prototype with the knowledge I was gathering while also started to dive into the entrepreneurial world through workshops and pitch contests.
+During these times, I kept using my free time to improve the big and messy hydroponic control prototype with the knowledge I was gathering while also starting to dive into the entrepreneurial world through workshops and pitch contests.

 At the same time, I was acquiring all the needed items for an indoor grow, lights, fans, etc., and soon realized that the control systems that you could buy at the time were old-fashioned and expensive.
 This showed me the opportunity to create a more complete and modern control solution for all the hobbyists that like me were growing indoor and needed more control… and that’s the story of how Open Grow was born, a company with a well-defined goal, to create the GroLab, an affordable and easy-to-use automation system for the Urban Farmer.